swift-nav/libsbp/README.md

 tool as well as a `sbp2prettyjson` tool.

-Finally, a Python version of the `sbp2json` tool exists, which is installable on any platform that support Python via pip, e.g.:
+Finally, a Python version of the `sbp2json` tool exists, which is installable on any platform that supports Python via pip, e.g.:

 ```
 pip3 install sbp